Policies

 4. Supported Policies

-Failsafe-go provides several resilience policies including Retry, Circuit Breaker, Rate Limiter, Timeout, Fallback, Hedge, Bulkhead, and Cache.
+Failsafe-go provides numerous resilience policies.
 While each policy handles failures in different ways, some of their common features are described below.

 Failure Handling